 Go on a beach walk to find granite, or bring it into the classroom.
 Students will have seen it frequently, but likely not have taken notice.

-On Vancouver beaches, granite is often in the form granodiorite (black granite), which is speckled black, white, and grey/pink.
-Other common Vancouver beach rocks: smooth black rocks are likely to be basalt (igneous rock), and flat rough light brown rocks are likely to be sandstone (sedimentary rock).
-Smaller pieces of quartz may also be found - clear or yellowish and more shiny.
+On Vancouver beaches, granite (an igneous rock made up of different minerals) is often in the form granodiorite (black granite), which is speckled black, white, and grey/pink.
+Other common Vancouver beach rocks: smooth black rocks are likely to be basalt (igneous rock, cooled lava), and flat rough light brown rocks are likely to be sandstone (sedimentary rock made up of different minerals).
+Smaller pieces of quartz (a mineral) may also be found - clear or yellowish and more shiny.

 Younger students can sort granite from other rocks by its speckled appearance.